mahes-a/StagingBuild/README.md

     <img width="1192" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/8f9fa79f-d64e-4bfc-8f1a-4e7bf75c0430">

-- Add an api section in the config and fill below parameters , the url , key and deployment name can be retreived from the consume section of AML deployment
+- Add an api section in the config and fill below parameters , the URL , key and deployment name can be retrieved from the consume section of AML deployment

        "api": {
         "AML_Llama_Inference_Url": "",